 According to the Ministry of the Interior of the Czech Republic, the long-term residence permit can be issued for purposes such as: studies, scientific research, investments, family reunification programs, business or employment.
 It must be noted that the long-term residence permit can be renewed upon it is expiration, and the procedure must be started 120 days before the end of the validity; our immigration lawyer in Czech Republic can present the basic legal requirements foreigner must meet.
 You can also ask for information on the requirements available for a permanent residence permit.

-How can a foreigner obtain a permanent residence permit in Czech Republic?
+How can a foreigner obtain a permanent residence permit in Czech Republic in 2021?

 The right to permanent residency in Czech Republic is granted by the country’s legislation for both EU nationals and non-EU nationals.
 When applying for permanent residency, the applicant shows his or her intention of moving to Czech Republic on a permanent basis and this can also lead to the right of obtaining the Czech nationality, if additional steps are concluded.

 We invite you to watch this short presentation regarding the residency schemes available in Czech Republic: